scottbez1/smartknob/README.md

     <img src="https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_screen-back-3d.png" width="300" />
 </a>

 Ordering notes: Must be 1.2mm thick (not "standard" 1.6mm) per mechanical design.
+(The PCB silkscreen mentions 0.6mm thickness - this is the thickness of the **VHB tape** for adhering the LCD; the PCB should be 1.2mm thick)

 There are few enough components on the Screen PCB that I chose to hand-solder them rather than reflow with solder paste and a stencil, but if you order a stencil, see the note above about selecting a "Customized size" to be easier to